What would it mean if the Dodgers decided to re-sign Machado?

 The Dodgers will be back under the luxury-tax threshold, resetting that menacing, escalating repeater fee.
 And the best available free-agent options will be 26-year-old Manny Machado and 25-year-old Bryce Harper, both of whom reached the required six years of major league service at an uncommonly young age.
 If ever there is a time for this pragmatic group of Dodgers executives to splurge on free agency, this could be it.

-Harper can simply replace perpetual trade candidate Yasiel Puig as the starting right fielder.
+Harper could simply replace perpetual trade candidate Yasiel Puig as the starting right fielder.
 Puig is arbitration-eligible after this season, and a free agent after 2019, factors that might contribute to the Dodgers finally trading him.

-Keeping Machado is a lot more complicated, even though it seems like the more likely outcome.
+Keeping Machado would be a lot more complicated, even though it seems like the more likely outcome.

 The Dodgers unloaded five prospects to acquire Machado from the Baltimore Orioles on July 20 because they believed he could help them separate from a tight National League West over the final two months of the season.
 But the Dodgers also had a long-term view in mind, believing that having Machado on board for that time could give them a sizable advantage over other potential suitors in free agency.